-In my teens and twenties, tall as I was, store-bought close usually didn’t fit me, plus I had a taste for fashion I couldn’t afford, I made almost all my own clothes with it, including a leather coat (it is a heavy duty machine) and my wedding dress.
+In my teens and twenties, tall as I was, store-bought close usually didn’t fit me, plus I had a taste for fashion I couldn’t afford, I made almost all my own clothes with this sewing machine.
+That included a leather coat (It is a heavy duty machine!) and my wedding dress.
 Alas, these days I mainly shorten pants with it or sew a hanging strip on a dish cloth.

 My mom’s story goes that her grandfather bought that sewing machine in the late 1950s to sew underwear for his wife.

 She had been incontinent towards the end of her life.
 She died before him, leaving him a widower for more than a decade.
-I cherish that story because I always found it rather remarkable that such a manly man as my great-grandfather sat down to sew underwear.
-It seemed like such a loving gesture.
+I like that story because I always found it rather remarkable that such a manly man as my great-grandfather sat down to sew underwear.
+What a loving gesture!
 On one of my aunt and uncle’s visits, I brought out the sewing machine and asked my uncle whether he had heard that same story.

 He hadn’t.
 Instead, he told me other stories about my great-grandparents.
 For instance, that they didn’t speak to each other for a few years because of some falling out.
-Still lived together, ate together, slept together, but didn’t talk to each other.
+They lived together, ate together, slept together, but didn’t talk to each other.
 Remarkable, eh?

 But, my uncle said, that story of the sewing machine is entirely possible, as my great-grandmother was indeed “having problems” in her later years.

 Sewing machines were not exactly on my uncle’s radar as a young man so he indeed might not have heard the sewing machine’s original purpose or not paid attention.

 “So,” he said generously, “I think you own that story.”